-If ETP does not make acquisitions on economically acceptable terms, its future growth could be limited.
+If we do not make acquisitions on economically acceptable terms, our future growth could be limited.

-ETP's results of operations and its ability to grow and to increase distributions to Unitholders will depend in part on its ability to make acquisitions that are accretive to ETP's distributable cash flow per unit.
+Our results of operations and our ability to grow and to increase distributions to Unitholders will depend in part on our ability to make acquisitions that are accretive to our distributable cash flow per unit.

-ETP may be unable to make accretive acquisitions for any of the following reasons, among others:
+We may be unable to make accretive acquisitions for any of the following reasons, among others:

-- because ETP is unable to identify attractive acquisition candidates or negotiate acceptable purchase contracts with them; - \ddot{Y} because ETP is unable to raise financing for such acquisitions on economically acceptable terms; or - ÿ because ETP is outbid by competitors, some of which are substantially larger than ETP and have greater financial resources and lower costs of capital then it does.
+- because we are unable to identify attractive acquisition candidates or negotiate acceptable purchase contracts with them;

-Furthermore, even if ETP consummates acquisitions that it believes will be accretive, those acquisitions may in fact adversely affect its results of operations or result in a decrease in distributable cash flow per unit.
-Any acquisition involves potential risks, including the risk that ETP may:
+candidates or negotiate acceptable purchase contracts with the candidates or negotiates acceptable purchase contracts with the candidates or negotiates acceptable purchase contracts with the candidates or negotiates acceptable purchase contracts with the contract or negotiates acceptable purchase contracts with t - $\ddot{Y}$ because we are unable to raise financing for such acquisitions on economically acceptable terms; or - because we are outbid by competitors, some of which are substantially larger than us and have greater financial resources and lower costs of capital then we do.

-- Ÿ fail to realize anticipated benefits, such as new customer relationships, cost-savings or cash flow enhancements; - $\dot{\Upsilon}$ decrease its liquidity by using a significant portion of its available cash or borrowing capacity to finance acquisitions; - $\ddot{Y} \quad \text{significantly increase its interest expense or financial leverage if ETP incurs additional debt to finance acquisitions;} \\$ - \ddot{Y} encounter difficulties operating in new geographic areas or new lines of business; - Ÿ incur or assume unanticipated liabilities, losses or costs associated with the business or assets acquired for which ETP is not indemnified or for which the indemnity is inadequate;
+Furthermore, even if we consummate acquisitions that we believe will be accretive, those acquisitions may in fact adversely affect our results of operations or result in a decrease in distributable cash flow per unit.
+Any acquisition involves potential risks, including the risk that we may:

-- Ÿ be unable to hire, train or retrain qualified personnel to manage and operate its growing business and assets; - Ÿ less effectively manage its historical assets, due to the diversion of ETP management's attention from other business concerns; or - γ incur other significant charges, such as impairment of goodwill or other intangible assets, asset devaluation or restructuring charges.
+- fail to realize anticipated benefits, such as new customer relationships, cost-sayings or cash flow enhancements; - decrease our liquidity by using a significant portion of our available cash or borrowing capacity to finance acquisitions; - significantly increase our interest expense or financial leverage if we incur additional debt to finance acquisitions; - Ÿ encounter difficulties operating in new geographic areas or new lines of business; - ÿ incur or assume unanticipated liabilities, losses or costs associated with the business or assets acquired for which we are not indemnified or for which the indemnity is inadequate; - $\dot{Y}$ be unable to hire, train or retrain qualified personnel to manage and operate our growing business and assets; - Ÿ less effectively manage our historical assets, due to the diversion of management's attention from other business concerns; or - Ý incur other significant charges, such as impairment of goodwill or other intangible assets, asset devaluation or restructuring charges.

-If ETP consummates future acquisitions, its capitalization and results of operations may change significantly.
-As ETP determines the application of its funds and other resources, Unitholders will not have an opportunity to evaluate the economics, financial and other relevant information that ETP will consider.
+If we consummate future acquisitions, our capitalization and results of operations may change significantly.
+As we determine the application of our funds and other resources, Unitholders will not have an opportunity to evaluate the economics, financial and other relevant information that we will consider.

-If ETP does not continue to construct new pipelines, its future growth could be limited.
+If we do not continue to construct new pipelines, our future growth could be limited.

-During the past several years, ETP has constructed several new pipelines, and ETP is currently involved in constructing several new pipelines.
-ETP's results of operations and its ability to grow and to increase distributable cash flow per unit will depend, in part, on its ability to construct pipelines that are accretive to ETP's distributable cash flow.
-ETP may be unable to construct pipelines that are accretive to distributable cash flow for any of the following reasons, among others:
+During the past several years, we have constructed several new pipelines, and are currently involved in constructing several new pipelines.
+Our results of operations and ability to grow and to increase distributable cash flow per unit will depend, in part, on our ability to construct pipelines that are accretive to our distributable cash flow.
+We may be unable to construct pipelines that are accretive to distributable cash flow for any of the following reasons, among others:

-- $\ddot{\mathbf{y}}$ ETP is unable to identify pipeline construction opportunities with favorable projected financial returns; - Ÿ ETP is unable to raise financing for its identified pipeline construction opportunities; or - Ÿ ETP is unable to secure sufficient natural gas transportation commitments from potential customers due to competition from other pipeline construction projects or for other reasons.
+- ÿ we are unable to identify pipeline construction opportunities with favorable projected financial returns; - $\ddot{Y}$ we are unable to raise financing for its identified pipeline construction opportunities; or - Ÿ we are unable to secure sufficient natural gas transportation commitments from potential customers due to competition from other pipeline construction projects or for other reasons.

-Furthermore, even if ETP constructs a pipeline that it believes will be accretive, the pipeline may in fact adversely affect its results of operations or results from those projected prior to commencement of construction and other factors.
+Furthermore, even if we construct a pipeline that we believe will be accretive, the pipeline may in fact adversely affect our results of operations or results from those projected prior to commencement of construction and other factors.